 Auckland grandma Diana Rutherford says she wakes up every single day and thinks how lucky she is with her life here in New Zealand.
-She loves her garden, she has enough food to eat, she can afford to keep her house nice and warm, and she’s a devoted mum and grandma – with plenty to keep her busy.
+She loves her garden, she has enough food to eat, she can afford to keep her house nice and warm and as a devoted mum and grandma she has plenty to keep her busy.

 “I don’t do bored,” says Diana.
 “There’s just too much to do.”

 Now a retired primary and special education teacher, Diana knows a thing or two about making a positive and lasting difference to people’s lives.

 “Empowering people is the most important thing you can do.
 I support Oxfam because I know they believe in the same.”

 “I’ve been an Oxfam supporter since the 1970s.
 I’ve always believed in finding the light in all people and helping them to be the best they can be.
 I support Oxfam because I love the way it’s about offering a hand up; giving people the education, skills and support to improve their situation.